-STEVE INSKEEP, host:
+STEVE INSKEEP, Host:

 Here's NPR's Scott Horsley.

-Oil continues to flow out of control from a wellhead nearly a mile below the surface of the gulf, and Mr. Obama warned it could keep flowing for a long time.
+SCOTT HORSLEY: Oil continues to flow out of control from a wellhead nearly a mile below the surface of the gulf, and Mr. Obama warned it could keep flowing for a long time.

-President BARACK OBAMA: I think the American people are now aware, certainly the folks down in the gulf are aware, that we're dealing with a massive and potentially unprecedented environmental disaster.
+INSKEEP: I think the American people are now aware, certainly the folks down in the gulf are aware, that we're dealing with a massive and potentially unprecedented environmental disaster.

-Rain began to fall just as Mr. Obama stepped to the microphone in front of a shiny, white Coast Guard cutter.
+HORSLEY: Rain began to fall just as Mr. Obama stepped to the microphone in front of a shiny, white Coast Guard cutter.
 It quickly turned into a heavy shower.

-Pres.
-OBAMA: I just want to point out, I was told it was drizzling out here.
+INSKEEP: I just want to point out, I was told it was drizzling out here.

-Pres.
-OBAMA: Is this Louisiana drizzle right here?
+INSKEEP: Is this Louisiana drizzle right here?

-Even when they discovered oil was leaking, they underestimated the amount.
+HORSLEY: Even when they discovered oil was leaking, they underestimated the amount.
 Nine days passed before Homeland Security Secretary Janet Napolitano declared this spill nationally significant.
 But Napolitano insisted yesterday, on "Meet the Press," the government was at full throttle all along.

-Secretary JANET NAPOLITANO (Department of Homeland Security): The physical response on the ground has been, from day one, as if this could be a catastrophic failure.
+INSKEEP: The physical response on the ground has been, from day one, as if this could be a catastrophic failure.

 HORSLEY: But that response has not prevented the oil from threatening sensitive shoreline not only in Louisiana but Mississippi, Alabama, Florida and beyond.

-In a meeting with Louisianan fishermen, President Obama talked about setting up a process to handle the damage claims against BP that are now inevitable.
+INSKEEP: In a meeting with Louisianan fishermen, President Obama talked about setting up a process to handle the damage claims against BP that are now inevitable.
 I don't want to sugarcoat this, the president said.

-Pres.
-OBAMA: I've heard already that people are understandably frustrated and frightened, especially because the people of this region have been through worse disasters than anybody should have to bear.
+INSKEEP: I've heard already that people are understandably frustrated and frightened, especially because the people of this region have been through worse disasters than anybody should have to bear.
 But every American affected by this spill should know this: Your government will do whatever it takes, for as long as it takes, to stop this crisis.

 HORSLEY: The president won some points just by showing up.
 As his motorcade snaked past oil refineries and seafood stands, supporters stood along the roadside, waving.

-Scott Horsley, NPR News.
+A: Scott Horsley, NPR News.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.